3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 gpg: 3 good signatures
 ```

-Please send received key in encrypted email to your.name@3mdeb.com.
+Please send the received key in an encrypted email to your.name@3mdeb.com.

 ```shell
 gpg --armor --output your-name-key-signed.asc --export "YOUR KEY ID HERE"